-30 This statement ignores the distinction between permitted and non-permitted dealers since it is possible that dealers without permits could obtain them once they are made aware of the problem.
+&lt;sup>31 This statement ignores the distinction between permitted and non-permitted dealers since it is possible that dealers without permits could obtain them once they are made aware of the problem.

-31 Specific quantitative estimates of indirect benefits are not provided for two reasons.
+&lt;sup>32 Specific quantitative estimates of indirect benefits are not provided for two reasons.
 First, such estimates would be highly speculative given that vessels can switch to other dealers with relative ease.
 Second, given the small number of dealers involved, using information based on past selling patterns could easily result in the disclosure of confidential data.

-\$17,400 per year on average, representing more than 5% of their average total revenues.
+Specifically, the landings and revenues of the four vessels that would be allowed to remain in the fishery under Alternative 3 relative to Alternative 1 are provided in Table 4.2-6.
+For these four vessels, the benefits of remaining in the fishery are not insignificant given that, revenue from South Atlantic rock shrimp landings average \$17,400 per year, representing more than 5% of their average total revenue.
 And they would retain the total market value of their endorsements (\$20,000) as well.
 However, the primary point is that, while these benefits are likely significant to these four vessels, in the aggregate, they are not nearly as large as the benefits accruing to the 43 or possibly 48 vessels that would be allowed to retain their endorsements under Preferred Alternative 2.
 Further, the potential productive capacity retained in the fishery is much larger under Preferred Alternative 2 than under Alternative 3.
 The characteristics of the 85 remaining vessels under Alternative 3 are provided in Tables 4.2-7 through 4.2-9.
 As can be seen, there is no discernible difference between this fleet and the fleet that would remain under Alternative 1, on average or with respect to their total productive capacity.
 Thus, the short-term direct benefits of Alternative 3 relative to Alternative 1 are minimal in the short-run and far less than those under Preferred Alternative 2.

-Regarding indirect effects on dealers, based on these four vessels' past landings histories, it is possible that between 6 and 8 dealers could be better off under Alternative 3 relative to Alternative 1 in the short-run, again depending in part on the alternative selected under Action 3.
-However, the benefits to most of these dealers would be trivial, with only 2 or 3 dealers experiencing any appreciable benefits under this alternative relative to Alternative 1.
+Regarding indirect effects on dealers, based on these four vessels' past landings histories, it is possible that between six and eight dealers could be better off under Alternative 3 relative to Alternative 1 in the short-run, again depending in part on the alternative selected under Action 3.
+However, the benefits to most of these dealers would be trivial, with only two or three dealers experiencing any appreciable benefits under this alternative relative to Alternative 1.
 But even these benefits would likely be minimal at best and certainly not noticeable at the community level.
 As such, it is also highly unlikely that any indirect benefits would be passed along to rock shrimp processors.